Desert Flower

 Desert Flower: The Extraordinary Journey of a Desert Nomad is an autobiographical book written by Waris Dirie and Cathleen Miller, published in 1998 about the life of Somali model, Waris Dirie.

 Summary

-Despite suffering female genital mutilation (FGM) at the age of five, and its life-long consequences, Waris Dirie escaped from her native Galkayo, Somalia, fleeing to Mogadishu to escape an arranged marriage.
+Despite suffering female genital mutilation (FGM) at the age of three, and its life-long consequences, Waris Dirie escaped from her native Galkayo, Somalia, fleeing to Mogadishu to escape an arranged marriage.
 Moving with relatives to London, she worked for a while at a McDonald's and was discovered by chance by fashion photographer Terence Donovan.
 She continued via modelling in film and fashion to a stage where she was considered a supermodel.
 It was at this point that, with Miller, she wrote this autobiography.
 Shortly afterwards she became a UN ambassador for the abolition of FGM.